arun246/Backend_Devsnest_2021/THA14_API_(Roles&Perm)/readme.md

 >.json //dynamic info is kept here

->Dont use user(psql) or redis modules while using Mongo mudules
+>Dont use user(psql)  modules while using Mongo mudules